ciphx-src/pki-test-framework/README.md

 #### Build Arguments

 * `AIA_URL_SERVER_PORT` - when generating the PKI identity tree, use this port for [AIA](https://datatracker.ietf.org/doc/html/rfc5280#section-5.2.7) URLs.
 It should match the port the certificate server is running on.
-* `EXPIRES` - sets the expiration validity date on all certificates.
-Argument is required, and has no default.
+* `DAYS` - sets the expiration validity date n days from the current time, for all certificates.
+Defaults to 300.
 The [CA/Browser Forum](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.8.1.pdf) recommends that TLS certificates expire after 398 days.
 As a result of the recommendation, most browsers will reject certificates with a longer lifespan.

+The `DAYS` build argument is relative, so building with `--no-cache` is recommended if images are not tagged.
+Otherwise, a version of the image with expired certificates will be pulled from the Docker cache.

 #### Secrets